 - Tap on Check for Updates or Download Updates manually.
-Depending on the phone you are using you may find different options, but you must look for the option that allows you to check for updates on your phone to ensure that your phone is using the latest software.
+Depending on the phone you are using, you may find different options, but you must look for the option to check for updates on your phone to ensure that your phone is using the latest software.

 Solution 11: Keep Wi-Fi On During Sleep

-If your device keeps dropping Wi-Fi connection, then it is a good idea to check the Wi-Fi settings.
-One of our readers complained saying, “My Samsung Galaxy S5 keeps losing connection” and this is what solved the problem:
+If your device keeps dropping the Wi-Fi connection, it is good to check the Wi-Fi settings.
+One of our readers complained, saying, “My Samsung Galaxy S5 keeps losing connection,” and this is what solved the problem:

 - Now look for Wi-Fi and tap on it.

 - Depending on the Samsung Galaxy phone or version you are using, you may see different options.
 Tap on the three dots on the top right or the word ‘More.’

 - Now, look for Advanced from the drop-down menu and tap on it

 - Under the Advanced Settings, you will notice “Keep Wi-Fi on During Sleep.”

 - You can choose from Always, Only when plugged in and never.